Pete Hogan is

 Cityscape and Seascape.
 Born in Dublin, Ireland and educated

-Ireland and educated in both Dublin and Vancouver, Canada he has travelled extensively.
+in both Dublin and Vancouver, Canada he has traveled extensively.

 He now divides his time between Dublin and Sydney Australia.